-Kelly Witmer is a multi-disciplinary artist splitting her time between Los Angeles and Joshua Tree, CA, where she shares a studio with several goats and chickens.
-Born in a small Amish town in Pennsylvania, Kelly received her BFA from the University of the Arts in Philadelphia with additional studies at Parsons School of Design in Paris, France.
+Kelly Witmer is a multi-disciplinary artist splitting her time between Los Angeles and Joshua Tree, CA. Born in a small Amish town in Pennsylvania, Kelly received her BFA from the University of the Arts in Philadelphia with additional studies at Parsons School of Design in Paris, France.

 While I still keep making figurative work, I split my focus with abstraction.
 Painting this way is pure joy for me.
 Every canvas is a blank slate, and without planning I never know where it will end up.
 Shapes and colors form and collaborate on their own, from a jumble of the imagery sources surrounding me - the amazing sunsets, cacti, twisting branch silhouettes of Joshua Trees , crumbling homesteads, the roots of upturned trees.
 Mirages of the sea or desert oasis chlorine pools of water.
 Reoccurring patterns come and go, like desert rats.